PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 However, if we want to inspect a trained classifier, we first have to train one.
 But hey, we have a full brain dataset here with almost 40k features.
 Will we be able to do that?
-Well, let's try (and hope that there is still a waranty on the machine you are running this on...).
+Well, let's try (and hope that there is still a warranty on the machine you are running this on...).

 We will use a simple cross-validation procedure with a linear support vector machine and we want a confusion matrix: